Vasectomy Surgery in San Antonio, TX

 Schedule a Consultation

-If you would like to talk to a Sammy Vick, MD about a vasectomy, please give us a call at (210) 616-0410.
+If you live in the San Antonio area and would like to talk to a Sammy Vick, MD about a vasectomy, please give us a call at (210) 616-0410.
 You can also schedule an appointment online with Dr. Vick by using his secure appointment form.